-- Administer the delivery of the course curriculum. - Select and schedule instructors. - Ensure that each instructor utilizes a lesson plan previously approved by the Sheriff or his/her designee. - Monitor, or designate a certified instructor to monitor the presentations of instructors during course deliveries and prepare a written evaluation on their performance and suitability for subsequent instructional assignments. - Maintain records of all in-service training received by the agency's deputies to include, at a minimum: - a) Course title - b) Delivery credits of course - c) Course delivery dates - d) Names and addresses of instructors utilized for each topic - e) A roster of enrolled trainees documenting class attendance. - f) Test results from in-service training
+- Administer the delivery of the course curriculum. - Select and schedule instructors. - Ensure that each instructor utilizes a lesson plan previously approved by the Sheriff or his/her designee. - Monitor, or designate a certified instructor to monitor the presentations of instructors during course deliveries and prepare a written evaluation on their performance and suitability for subsequent instructional assignments.

-60. How do I apply to be an in-service training coordinator?
+- Maintain records of all in-service training received by the agency's deputies to include, at a minimum: - a) Course title - b) Delivery credits of course - c) Course delivery dates - d) Names and addresses of instructors utilized for each topic - e) A roster of enrolled trainees documenting class attendance - f) Test results from in-service training - 61.
+How do I apply to be an in-service training coordinator?

-The individual who has been selected by his/her Sheriff must complete an Application for In-service Training Coordinator form and submit the form to the Sheriffs' Standards Division for approval.
+The individual who has been selected by his/her Sheriff must complete an Application for In-service Training Coordinator form and submit the form to the Sheriffs' Standards Division for approval, with documentation of completion of the Coordinating In-Service Training course.

-61. Does the in-service training coordinator have to attend the "Coordinating In-Service" course on an annual basis to stay current?
+62. Does the in-service training coordinator have to attend the "Coordinating In-Service" course on an annual basis to stay current?